Jesterhearts/tether-map/README.md

 Dual-licensed under either of:

-- Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
+- Apache License, Version 2.0
-- MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)
+- MIT license

 at your option.